top of page

 Personality is a predictable pattern of behavior based on your genetics, your upbringing and your interaction with people and the environment.
 How you interpret situations/stimuli and how you respond to them in public reveals the type of personality you have.
 There have been hundreds of profiling systems developed over the years.
 Personality profiling has been a concept of interest for centuries.
 The oldest profiling system was identified in the 4th century BC (before Christ).
 See http://blog.motivemetrics.com/A-History-of-Personality-Psychology-Part-1 for more information.

-It is fun and interesting to try to better understand ourselves through trying to identify our personality and how it fits in with others.
+It is fun and interesting to try to better understand ourselves through identifying our personality and how it fits in with others.
 Most personality assessments focus on the two main measures of behavior-- degrees of assertiveness and degrees of responsiveness.
 Assertiveness is pictured as a horizontal line and responsiveness is depicted by a vertical line so that the intersection of the two lines describe four major styles of personality.
-The Big Five Factor model (https://www.verywellmind.com/the-big-five-personality-dimensions-2795422 and the Meyers Briggs https://careers.workopolis.com/advice/the-best-jobs-for-your-personality-type-using-the-myers-briggs-scale/) are arranged differently and are more modern approaches.
-All of these common profiling systems are portrayed below.
+The Big Five Factor model (https://www.verywellmind.com/the-big-five-personality-dimensions-2795422 and the Meyers Briggs https://careers.workopolis.com/advice/the-best-jobs-for-your-personality-type-using-the-myers-briggs-scale/) are arranged a bit differently, but all profiling systems have the same goal - to understand yourself and those around you so you improve personal effectiveness, whether interacting at work or in the neighborhood.
+Some of these common profiling systems are portrayed below.

 Cross.png